“Nobody Died At Sandy Hook”

 “People weren’t rushing around.
 People weren’t panicking.” pg.
 103

-First of all, minor quibble, but you can absolutely panic without rushing around just as you can rush around without being panicked.
-But if you watch the entirety of the Channel 12 helicopter footage Preston is referring to (which was filmed ~10:54AM), you can see a number of people do either (or both).
+First, a minor quibble—you can absolutely panic without rushing around, just as you can rush around without panicking.
+But if you watch the full Channel 12 helicopter footage Preston refers to (filmed around 10:54 AM), you’ll see plenty of people doing one or both.

 “They ran that one guy off into the woods and then they arrested him.
 They took him away and there was no connectedness to that.” pg.
 103

-“I then heard Officer McGowan radio that he had an adult male attempting to gain access to the school on the back left side.
+I then heard Officer McGowan radio that he had an adult male attempting to gain access to the school on the back left side.
 Thinking this may be the shooter attempting escape we made a determination that I would break off from Officer Chapman and Officer Smith and assist Officer McGowan.
 I ran around the left of the school and observed Officer McGowan who had an adult white male with his hands up.
 The white male had short brown hair he appeared to be in his early forties wearing a navy blue or black tweed type jacket.
 He stated he was a parent tying to get his child.
-I had the male prone out and began handcuffing him when Captain Rios took over.”
+I had the male prone out and began handcuffing him when Captain Rios took over.

-There’s your “connectedness”, Paul.
+There’s your “connectedness,” Paul.

 “And I didn’t see any students either and that really bothered me.” pg.
 103